Fonner Park

 Fonner Park is a thoroughbred horse racing facility located in Grand Island, Nebraska.
-Co-located with Eihusen Arena and the grounds of the Hall County Fair and Nebraska State Fair, it is named after its original land owner August L. Fonner, and first held races in 1954.
+Co-located with the Hall County Fair and Nebraska State Fair, it is named after its original landowner August L. Fonner and first held races in 1954.

 Physical attributes

 Fonner Park is a 5/8 mi dirt oval.
 The Fonner Keno Casino and Finish Line Restaurant offers keno and off-track betting.
 In July 2019, the facility received authorization from the Nebraska Racing Commission to install historical Instant Racing machines, but in February 2020 their installation was delayed due to a pending lawsuit over their legality.

 History

 The site was purchased by the Hall County Livestock Improvement Association in April 1953.
 The park was named after August L. "Gus" Fonner, who donated the land.
 The Old Reliable Hereford Show and Sale was held as its first livestock exhibition in September, before beginning its inaugural season of racing on April 29, 1954.
 In the years that followed, Fonner was expanded to include additional grandstand seating, expanded barn space, an indoor quarter-mile training track, and other amenities.

 In March 1979, Fonner Park began offering Sunday races for the first time.
 In 1988, the track began simulcasts to Lincoln and Omaha.

 Fonner Park escaped the June 1980 tornado outbreak with relatively little damage as Tornado 5 wrapped around the Fonner Park grounds in a semicircle path.
 The original Gus Fonner O.K.
 Farm Store next to the Fonner Park campus was completely destroyed.

-The Heartland Events Center opened on the Fonner Park campus in 2006.
+The Heartland Events Center, located on the Fonner Park campus, opened in 2006.
 In an agreement with the City of Grand Island, the approximately 6,000 seat arena was owned and managed by Fonner Park from its opening until December 2024.
-Ownership transferred to the City of Grand Island in 2024, and management of the venue was awarded to VenuWorks after Fonner Park did not apply to continue running the facility.
+Ownership transferred to the City of Grand Island in 2024, and management of the venue was transferred to VenuWorks.

 In 2010, the Fonner Park campus became home to the Nebraska State Fair.

 In 2015, the Grand Island Livestock Complex Authority (GILCA) was founded in conjunction with Fonner Park, the Nebraska State Fair, the Hall County Convention and Visitors Bureau, and the Grand Island Chamber of Commerce.
 The mission of the 501c(3) nonprofit was to attract national livestock shows to the Fonner Park campus.